Video Link: https://vimeo.com/279332644

 Step Three: Visualization and association.
 This is far easier than it may sound.

-The key here is to make things easier to remember by associating them with vivid imagery and bring the creative part of your brain into the equation.
+The key here is to make things easier to remember by associating them with vivid imagery and bringing your brain's creative part into the equation.
 This association makes remembering easier as well as fun.

-For example, when you are making a shopping list for bananas, apples, carrots, and milk think of someone slipping on a banana peel when giving an apple to the teacher.
+For example, when making a shopping list for bananas, apples, carrots, and milk think of someone slipping on a banana peel when giving an apple to the teacher.

 The rabbit in the cage just kept eating the carrot, and the cow looked up from being milked and seemed to smile.
 Get the point?
 The more ridiculous, the better.

-By doing this type of thinking, you are engaging the right side of the brain that rules creativity and images, as well as the logical left side.
+By doing this type of thinking, you are engaging the right side of the brain that rules creativity and images and the logical left side.
 Two are better than one.

 Step Four: Mindfulness.
 Again, another simple idea.